qmk/qmk_firmware/users/ericgebhart/readme.md

   * smart lock mods
   * smart lock layers.
   * Display a map of the current layer on the oled.
-  * Lots of C Macros to make things easier.
   * Adding a new layer is painless.
   * Adding or changing most things, is not difficult.
   * keymap.c is not required by the keyboard/keymap.